 These alternative products don't address the issue of swallowed CBD however, and consumable products like capsules and edibles are very popular in the industry.
 Water-soluble technologies aim to confront the problem head-on.
 The increased surface area of the tiny oil particles helps to significantly increase the amount of CBD absorbed by the body:

 Of this entire article, this is perhaps the most important section, and one of the most commonly overlooked points of water-soluble.

 Oil-based CBD comes on slower, last longer, but are absorbed less completely.
 For example, sublingual tinctures take 20 -60 minutes to come on, come on more gradually, and may last for up to 8 hours.
 Swallowing an oil-based product, though not recommended due to it's low bioavailability, takes 60-90 minutes to come on gradually and can last for as long as 8 hours.

 Water-soluble CBD comes on faster, is absorbed more readily, but have a shorter duration.
 For example, swallowing water-soluble softgels make only take 20 minutes to become active in the body, have a more pronounced come on, but only last for up to 5 hours.

 Many tout one solution as superior, putting down the other.
 Here at Big Sky Botanicals, we take a balanced approach.
 Water-soluble and oil-based CBD are not uniquely good or bad, they each have their own specific properties, and if used consciously can both provide positive outcomes.

 Our guidance is simple:

 Here at Big Sky Botanicals, we offer both water-soluble softgels and tinctures designed to be swallowed.
-We also offer an oil-based sublingual tincture.
-All these products contain our same great broad-spectrum extract and we have clients who enjoy both products equally.
+These products contain our THC-free broad-spectrum extract and we have clients who enjoy both products equally.
 Let us know in the comments which type of product you prefer and why.